AlexsLemonade/refinebio-docs/docs/main_text.md

 # Species compendia

-We plan to periodically release compendia comprised of all the samples from a species that we were able to process.
+We periodically release compendia comprised of all the samples from a species that we were able to process.
 We refer to these as **species compendia**.
 We process these compendia in a manner that is different from the options that are available via the web user interface.